 How successful Khabib Nurmagomedov would be in the welterweight division?

 First of all, it’s important to point out that we heard from Khabib multiple times that he has no interest in fighting at 170 lbs and that he wants to stick in the lightweight division.
-It’s also very unlikely we will see Nurmagomedov fighting in the welterweight if he only plans to fight a few more times until his retirement from the sport.
+It’s also very unlikely we will see Nurmagomedov fight at welterweight if he only plans to fight a few more times until his retirement from the UFC.

 Anyways, hypothetically speaking, how successful would Khabib be if he was to face the best UFC’s welterweights?